Is It Safe to Leave Butter on the Counter?

 Butter is most often made with pasteurized milk, which means that it’s free of food-borne bacteria.
 In addition, butter’s makeup is naturally unattractive to bacteria: All of that glorious fat (80 percent of its composition!) means butter doesn’t have much water where germs can thrive.
 While milk is being churned into butter, the water molecules are separated and surrounded by fat, which is almost impenetrable to bacteria.
 So in this case, fat is our friend!

 Plus, salted butter has even more points in its favor when it comes to hanging out at room temperature.
 Salt and bacteria do not get along.
+(Here’s what else you should know about salted vs. unsalted butter.)

 How Long Does It Last?